 To answer Q5, we count the number of VM exits during the execution of the SQLite3 benchmark with and without the Rootkernel.
 Table 5 shows the performance of the SQLite3 using the YCSB-A workload with different numbers of threads in seL4.
 We first evaluate the performance in the native environment and then run the same workload above the Rootkernel without using SkyBridge.
 The result demonstrates that the Rootkernel design incurs negligible overhead for the workload.
-Even if an application does not Table 6.
-Inadvertent VMFUNC instructions found by Sky-Bridge use SkyBridge, its performance is not affected by the virtualized environment introduced by SkyBridge.
+Even if an application does not use SkyBridge, its performance is not affected by the virtualized environment introduced by SkyBridge.
 The number of VM exits collected during the experiments are 0, in that the Subkernel can get access to most physical memory, handle hardware events and execute privileged instructions without triggering any VM exits, as we introduced in Section 4.1.